API structure

 API keys

 Digital River uses your account's API keys to authenticate API requests.
-If you fail to include your key in a request, or send an outdated or incorrect key, we return an error.
+We return an error if you fail to include your key in a request or send an outdated or incorrect key.
 You can always access your keys in Digital River Dashboard.

 Digital River provides each account with four standard keys: a public and confidential (secret) pair for both test mode and live mode.
 In certain scenarios, you may also find it useful to use restricted keys.